How women can plan for retirement: If you're starting in your 20s, 30s, 40s and even beyond

-United Overseas Bank’s (UOB) SimpleInvest, for instance, allows one to simply choose between three solutions (Liquidity, Income or Growth) and start investing with as little as S$100 each month.
+You may want to consider United Overseas Bank’s (UOB) SimpleInvest, which allows one to simply choose between three solutions (Liquidity, Income or Growth) and start investing with as little as S$100 each month.

 The Growth solution invests in equity funds that tap on megatrends shaping the future of the world, such as healthcare and artificial intelligence.

 If you’re in your 20s and 30s, robo-investments are also an option to help you grow your money while you juggle work and family – especially if you have young children and elderly parents to look after.

 Some women, such as Maryln Goh, who started investing in her late 20s, prefer to spread out their investments across different financial instruments.

 The 30-year-old assistant facilities manager said: “I started with a regular savings plan because it was the easiest to start, with just a minimum of S$100 per month.

 “I also bought an Investment-Linked Policy (ILP) with my financial advisor, and only started buying other industry-specific unit trusts and robo-investing into overseas exchange-traded funds (ETFs) and equities after that.”